 David Hugh Rhead married Anna Belle Burton on January 18, 1950.
 They had two children, Gary Edward and Carolyn Frances.
 Early in the '90's, Gary became interested in genealogy and started researching our ancestors.
 Shortly before he passed away, he kindled his sister's interest in family roots.
 Gary died in 1998 but the research continues and, as those involved in genealogy can attest, is never ending and highly addictive.
 This website is dedicated to my brother, Gary.
 Every time I find new information about an ancestor, I can't help but think that Gary has led me to it.

 We never know when a loved one will be taken from us because of a serious health problem.
-Please remember to donate to the American Heart Association and the National Kidney Foundation.
+Please remember to donate to the research foundation of your choice.
 Only with continued funding can researchers hope to find treatments and cures for the many illnesses that can end a life too early.